RohanAwhad/async-grpo/Readme.md

 - Ray creates a lot of temporary files in the `/tmp` directory.
 You can clean them up with `rm -rf /tmp/ray`.
 Also, you need enough space, otherwise use `ray start --temp-dir=/dev/shm/ray` to use the shared memory as a temporary directory.

+## Customization

+### Data Input
+We expect passed-in data to be in a JSONL format, with two required fields:
+ - `input_token_ids`: The token ids for the desired input prompts to be used during rollout generation.
+This should be your final, processed prompt(with chat template applied if necessary).
+  - `input`: The string input for the desired prompts to be used during rollout generation, essentially the decoded version of `input_token_ids`.
+Note that this field name is only strictly necessary when using our default verifier.
+A custom verifier could also reference any custom field name.
+ - `answer`: The ground truth answer to be compared against in the reward function / verifier.
+Note that this field name is only strictly necessary when using our default verifier.
+A custom verifier could also reference any custom field name.

+### Custom Reward Functions
+To add your own custom verifiers or reward calculations, everything is currently self-contained in `verifier_pool.py`.
+Specifically, in [vllm_worker.py](https://github.com/Red-Hat-AI-Innovation-Team/async-grpo/blob/ff89a64d141d6e6e0eabeb524a030138713b759c/vllm_worker.py#L260), you can see the function `verify_balanced` is being called with an input of a sample dict (input, output, gt answer, and any other fields included in the original data) to get the updated sample with calculated reward.

+To add your own reward function, you will essentially need to modify two things:
+ - Add a new verifier(s) function to the `VerifierWorker` object.
+ - Adjust the `verify_balanced` function in the `VerifierPool` to call the new verifier(s).

+Any number of verifiers can be added and called, as long as the final reward is updated for the returned sample.

 # Architecture Explanation